 \begin{proof} Pick an edge in the face and draw the mountain range for it.
 Let $m$ be the minimum level it reaches after the first step.
 As the mountain range starts at $0$ and ends at $2$, $m \leq 1$.
 Consider the last edge to reach $m$, we will denote it by $e_1$.
 The mountain range on the right of $e_1$ never goes below $m+1$ by definition.
 When drawing the mountain range for $e_1$, the left part of the range is shifted upwards by $2$, so this part never goes below $2-m \geq 1$ when drawn as part of the mountain range for $e_1$.
 So $e_1$ is eliminable.
 Similarly, consider the last edge $e_2$ to reach $1$ in the mountain range starting from $e_1$: it is also eliminable for the same reason.
 These are the only two edges which satisfy the criterion. \end{proof}

-\begin{lemma} Let $D$ be a connected diagram in right normal form and $e$ be an eliminable edge in a simple face of $D$.
-Then the diagram $D'$ obtained from $D$ by removing $e$ is in right normal form. \end{lemma}
+\begin{lem} Let $D$ be a connected diagram in right normal form and $e$ be an eliminable edge in a simple face of $D$.
+Then the diagram $D'$ obtained from $D$ by removing $e$ is in right normal form. \end{lem}

 \begin{proof} Consider such an edge.
 We first analyze what it means to be eliminable in geometrical terms.
 Let us call $u$ the starting point of $e$ and $v$ its end point.
-We know that $e$ is immediately followed by a left turn (number of rotations $+1$) at $v$.
-The next vertex where a rotation happens $w$ also has rotation number $+1$ (otherwise the number of rotations from $e$ to the edge after $w$ would be null).
+We know that $e$ is immediately followed by a left turn (winding number $+1$) at $v$.
+The next vertex where a rotation happens $w$ also has winding number $+1$ (otherwise the number of rotations from $e$ to the edge after $w$ would be null).
 By symmetry let us assume that $e$ points upwards when travelling in the direct orientation on the face.

 There are three sorts of right exchanges that could potentially be enabled by removing~$e$.

 \paragraph{Exchanging $u$ and $v$} The first one would be exchanging the endpoints of $e$ together, but this is impossible because of the left turn on $v$ which imposes a horizontal ordering: no such right exchange can be made.